What is a Delphi?

 A Delphi is a consensus-seeking method widely used in health research.
 The main purpose of a Delphi is to explore a topic in a way that goes beyond what is currently known or believed and is based on the assumption that expert group judgments are more valid or accurate than individual judgments or assumptions.
 It is a scientific process that promotes greater accuracy and validates previous data derived assumptions.

 What will the Delphi involve?

 The Delphi is comprised of two consecutive surveys, targeted at adults (over 18 yrs.) diagnosed with a dermatological condition.
-The first survey launches in November 2020 and the second early February 2021 and they will be available in the following languages: English, French, Spanish, Mandarin (simplified Chinese), Arabic, and German.
+The first survey launches in December 2020 and the second in early February 2021 and they will be available in the following languages: English, French, Spanish, Mandarin (simplified Chinese), Arabic, and German.

 GRIDD and the Delphi

 GRIDD has five Phases and the current Phase 3 allows the researchers to engage once again with the experts on the impact of dermatological conditions – the patients.
 During Phase 2, the GRIDD researchers interviewed a diverse range of patients with a variety of conditions and in so doing earned a deeper understanding of how their conditions impacted their lives.

 Now, in Phase 3, the researchers are validating the patient impact data collected in Phase 2 by engaging with a wider patient sample size (~2,000 compared to 100).

 The Delphi surveys will produce results that are critical to Phase 4 and the development of PRIDD; the Patient-Reported Impacts of Dermatological Diseases measurement tool.
 When launched, PRIDD will be a Cosmin A Standard tool that will accurately reflect the true patient impacts for any type of dermatological condition.
 The PRIDD tool is expected to launch worldwide to millions starting in late 2021.